 A suitable location for the Fault/Status Indicator will be determined by the installer.
 One example is shown below, but aircraft will vary.
 Find an open area that will not interfere with other equipment and in plain view of the pilot.
 LED must be visible in all operating conditions.
-Install the "Battery Fault Status" label near the LED.
 Follow shop best practice and/or AC 43.13 guidance.